Butler, Male stay 1-2 in girls Litratings

-The Butler and Male high school girls basketball teams kept the top two spots in The Courier-Journal’s Litkenhous Ratings released Thursday.
+The Butler High School girls basketball team kept the No. 1 ranking in The Courier-Journal’s Litkenhous Ratings released Thursday.

+The Bearettes (20-1) have won 20 straight games since a season-opening loss to Male and will face South Warren at 4 p.m.
+Friday in the quarterfinals of the Republic Bank/Coca-Cola Consolidated Louisville Invitational Tournament at Bellarmine University’s Knights Hall.

+Male (18-1) kept the No. 2 spot in the ratings and will meet No. 17 Henderson County in an LIT quarterfinal set for 8:30 p.m.
+Friday.

 The Litratings are a computerized ranking of every team in the state based on strength of schedule, margin of victory and other factors.
 Games against out-of-state opponents are not factored.